Setting up a Multisectoral Advisory Committee

 It is a critical element of the NIPN structure, which stimulates and contributes to policy dialogue at national and - where appropriate - sub-national level.

-Ideally, the MAC is formalized through a government-approved mandate or decree to ensure leverage and to mobilise the decision-making power of higher level national multi-sectoral and multi-stakeholder coordination structures in nutrition (see the Guatemala case study in this section, page 9).*****
+Ideally, the MAC is formalised through a government-approved mandate or decree to ensure leverage and to mobilise the decision-making power of higher level national multi-sectoral and multi-stakeholder coordination structures in nutrition (see the Guatemala case study in this section, page 9).*****

 In most countries, particularly those that have signed up to join the Scaling Up Nutrition (SUN) Movement, multisectoral coordination mechanisms for nutrition are in place and functional.
 These are typically structures with membership from all nutrition-relevant ministries such as health, agriculture, gender, water, and planning among others.
 In certain countries this structure falls under the highest political level such as the President’s or Vice President’s Office and in others the coordination falls under a particular ministry.

 In most countries these coordination structures are established at national level.
 In some countries they are also being established at sub-national level.
-If coordination at the sub-national level is in place, a MAC can also be established at the sub-national level (see the Guatemala case study in this section, page 9).
+If coordination at the sub-national level is in place, a Multisectoral Advisory Committee (MAC) can also be established at the sub-national level (see the Guatemala case study in this section, page 9).

-Embedding a MAC in existing structures facilitates strategic influencing of policy decisions, fosters ownership, avoids duplication of efforts, and ensures institutionalization and sustainability of the MAC.
+Embedding a MAC in existing structures facilitates strategic influencing of policy decisions, fosters ownership, avoids duplication of efforts, and ensures institutionalisation and sustainability of the MAC.

 Each country has its unique multisectoral nutrition coordination structure and the NIPN MAC should be anchored in this existing structure.
 In countries where a national multisectoral nutrition coordination structure is not yet existent or functional, it is still important to establish a MAC, linking NIPN to the relevant line ministries which are responsible for nutrition-specific and nutrition-sensitive interventions.